 Sweet

-95. What is the origin of the month of May
+95. What is the origin of May?

 Named for the Roman goddess Maia, who oversaw the growth of plants.
 Also from the Latin word maiores, “elders,” who were celebrated during this month.
 Maia was considered a nurturer and an earth goddess, which may explain the connection with this springtime month.